gs1/GS1_DigitalLink_Resolver_CE/README.md

 ## Welcome to the GS1 Digital Link Resolver - Community Edition

 Welcome!
-The purpose of this repository is to enable you to build a complete resolver service that will enable you to entrr information about GTINs aand other GS1 keys and resolve (that is redirect) web clients to their appropriate destinations.
+The purpose of this repository is to enable you to build a complete resolver service that will enable you to enter information about GTINs aand other GS1 keys and resolve (that is, redirect) web clients to their appropriate destinations.

 This repository consists of three projects which work together to provide the resolving service:
 <table border="1">